tensorflow/docs/site/en/community/documentation.md

 - Links to API documentation.
 - External links

-For links between files in this repository use relative links: `[Eager Basics](../tutorials/eager/eager_basics.ipynb)` produces [Eager Basics](../tutorials/eager/eager_basics.ipynb).
-These links will work on both GitHub, and tensorflow.org
+For links on between files in this repository use relative links: `[Eager Basics](../tutorials/eager/eager_basics.ipynb)` produces [Eager Basics](../tutorials/eager/eager_basics.ipynb).
+These links will work on both github, and tensorflow.org

 API links are converted when the site is published.
-To link to the Python API simply enclose the full symbol path in backticks: <code>\`tf.data.Dataset\`</code> to produce `tf.data.Dataset`.
-For the C++ API use the namespace path: <code>\`tensorflow::Tensor\`</code> to produce `tensorflow::Tensor`.
+To link to the python API simply enclose the full symbol path in backticks: \`tf.data.Dataset\` to produce `tf.data.Dataset`.
+For the C++ API use the namespace path: \`tensorflow::Tensor\`  to produce `tensorflow::Tensor`.

-For external links including files on tensorflow.org that are not in the `tensorflow/docs` repository (anything in [resources](https://tensorflow.org/resources)), just use regular Markdown links with the full URL.
+For external links including files on tensorflow.org that are not in the `tensorflow/docs` repository (anything in [resources](https://tensorflow.org/resources)), just use regular markdown links with the full URL.

 To link to source code, use a link starting with:
 `https://www.tensorflow.org/code/`, followed by
-the file name starting at the GitHub root.
+the file name starting at the github root.

 This URL naming scheme ensures that [tensorflow.org](https://www.tensorflow.org/) can forward the link to the